-If you’re feeling adventurous and still want to give bitter melon a try, then this is the recipe for potato stuffed bitter melon is the one to make.
-It’s a good “first-time” karela recipe because it calls for potato which really helps to balance out the flavor of the bitter melon.
+If you’re feeling adventurous and still want to give bitter melon a try, then this is the recipe for potato-stuffed bitter melon is the one to make.
+It’s a good “first-time” karela recipe because it calls for potato, which helps balance out the flavor of the bitter melon.

 Now, IF you are already a fan of bitter melon, then get ready for an incredible way to prepare it – because you are going to love this!

-To make this recipe, first, peel the bitter melon (save the peels for this chilke ki sabzi recipe), then make a slit on one side and remove all of the seeds.
-After that, stuff the melons then tie them up with kitchen twine.
+First, to make this recipe peel the bitter melon (save the peels for this chilke ki sabzi recipe), then make a slit on one side and remove all of the seeds.
+After that, stuff the melons, then tie them up with kitchen twine.
 The twine helps to keep the stuffing inside when you shallow fry them at the end.
 You’ll first steam them in the Instant Pot, then fry them in there too.
 Everything in one pot = fewer dishes!

 The photo below is of a different recipe: stuffed karela with an onion tomato masala, but the process is basically the same: